Last Updated: Oct 14, 2020

 When most students hear the term “leadership” in reference to activities, they automatically assume that it applies to roles such as student government, captain of a sports team, or editor of the yearbook.
 While those are all outstanding choices for leadership roles, there are tons of other ways to gain leadership experience.
 You could start your own club at school, create a fundraiser for a good cause, or take the initiative when a local organization is looking for volunteers.

 Participating in sports, both in school and on recreational or select teams, is an excellent addition to your list of activities.
 That said, your college application is not the place to list every sport you’ve ever played.
 Focus on teams or individual sports that you’ve been a part of for several years.
+Mention any sports camps or other experiences that showcase your dedication to your sport.
 Be sure to include any leadership roles you may hold within athletics too.
 And remember, think outside the box.
 If you help out each summer with a youth soccer team, make a note of that.
 If you’ve gone on to win awards that demonstrate leadership, mention those.
 Being an athletic leader is not just about being the team captain.

 Academic teams such as Odyssey of the Mind, math team, robotics, decathlon, debate, and sports medicine show colleges that you’re competitive, passionate, and committed to working hard.
 Plus, being part of an academic team that’s related to what you’re hoping to study in college shows passion and dedication to learning more than what’s presented in the classroom.